rust-lang/rust/text/0000-incremental-compilation.md

       where-clauses, etc)
     - `BODY(X)` would be the body of some fn item `X`
     - and so forth
+- **Metadata nodes.** These represent portions of the metadata from another crate.
+Each piece of metadata will include a hash of its contents.
+When we need information about an external item, we load that info out of the metadata and add it into the IR nodes below;
+  this can be represented in the graph using edges.
+This means that incremental compilation can also work across crates.
 - **IR nodes.** Represent some portion of the computed IR.
 For example, the MIR representation of a fn body, or the `ty` representation of a fn signature.
 These also frequently correspond